Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

-\begin{lemma} Every root-to-leaf path in $T^*$ contains at most one arc penetrating at $C^*_0$ and no edge exiting at $C^*_0$. \end{lemma} \begin{proof} Clearly, for a root-to-leaf path of $T^*$ to contain two arcs penetrating at $C^*_0$, there must be an arc between them on the path that exits at $C^*_0$.
+\begin{lemma} Every root-to-leaf path in $T^*$ contains at most one arc penetrating at $C^*_0$ and no arc exiting at $C^*_0$. \end{lemma} \begin{proof} Clearly, for a root-to-leaf path of $T^*$ to contain two arcs penetrating at $C^*_0$, there must be an arc between them on the path that exits at $C^*_0$.
 It therefore suffices to show there are no exiting arcs.
 Since the root $h^*_\infty$ is not strictly enclosed by $C^*_0$, any root-to-leaf path of $T^*$ must penetrate at $C^*_0$ before exiting at $C^*_0$.
 Suppose for the sake of contradiction that $f^*_0g^*_0$ is a penetrating arc and $f^*_1g^*_1$ is its descendant exiting arc.
 Consider the cycle formed by the $f^*_0$-to-$g^*_1$ path in $T^*$ and a $f^*_0$-to-$g^*_1$ subpath of $C^*_0$.
-This cycle partitions $\Vor(v)$ into two nonempty regions which gives a contradiction since $T$ cannot cross this cycle. \fullqed \end{proof}
+This cycle partitions $\Vor(v)$ into two nonempty regions which gives a contradiction since $T$ does not cross $T^*$, but the subtree of $T$ spanning $\Vor(v)$ is connected. \fullqed \end{proof}

-To simplify the presentation we first assume that $h_\infty$ is the only hole in $P$.
+To simplify the presentation we first assume that $C_0^*$ is the only cycle in $\mathcal C^*$ (this is the case, for example, when all the sites are on a single hole).
 We will remove this assumption later.
-If we assume that $h_\infty$ is the only hole in $P$ then $C_0^*$ must be the only cycle in $\mathcal C^*$.
-Each vertex $u\in \Vor(v)$ is either adjacent to an edge of $C_0^*$ or to a face $f$ which is strictly enclosed by $C^*_0$.
+Each vertex $u\in \Vor(v)$ is either adjacent to an arc of $C_0^*$ or to a face $f$ which is strictly enclosed by $C^*_0$.
 By Lemma~\ref{lem:T*C*0}, for any penetrating arc $f^*g^* \in T^*$, the subtree of $T^*$ rooted at $g^*$ consists only of faces (of $P$, i.e., vertices of $P^*$) strictly enclosed by $C^*_0$.
 Conversely, since the root of $T^*$ is not strictly enclosed by $C^*_0$, every face which is strictly enclosed by $C^*_0$ belongs to the subtree of $g^*$ for some penetrating arc $f^*g^* \in T^*$.
-It follows that it suffices to find the maximum label among the labels of the (primal) vertices of $\Vor(v)$ adjacent to edges of $C_0^*$ and of the labels of the dual vertices in each of the subtrees of $T^*$ rooted at an arc penetrating at $C^*_0$.
+It follows that it suffices to find the maximum label among the labels of the (primal) vertices of $\Vor(v)$ adjacent to arcs of $C_0^*$ and of the labels of the dual vertices in each of the subtrees of $T^*$ rooted at an arc penetrating at $C^*_0$.